Cool Girl: Commercial performance

 Sebas E. Alonso of Jenesaispop noted "Cool Girl" was not as successful in North America as Lo's previous singles "Habits (Stay High)" (2013) and "Talking Body" (2015).
 The single debuted at number 84 on the US Billboard Hot 100 in its opening week.
 Two weeks later, following the release of its music video, the track re-entered the chart at number 88.
 The song spent five non-consecutive weeks on the Hot 100 and also reached number 39 on the Pop Songs list.
 The song peaked at number 42 on the Canadian Hot 100 chart.

 "Cool Girl" also charted in several European countries.
 In Sweden, the song entered the Singles Top 100 chart at number 16 on 12 August 2016.
 The following week, it peaked at number 15, spending sixteen weeks on the chart.
 It received a platinum certification from the Swedish Recording Industry Association (GLF) for selling 40,000 units in the country.
 On 18 August 2016, "Cool Girl" entered the UK Singles Chart at number 55.
 It spent eight weeks on the chart, where it peaked at number 46.
 The song was certified silver by the British Phonographic Industry (BPI) the week of 7 July 2017 for selling 200,000 units in the UK.
 In Denmark, "Cool Girl" peaked at number 26 on the Track Top 40 chart and was certified gold by the IFPI Danmark for selling 45,000 copies there.
 In Germany, the single peaked at number 43 on the Top 100 Singles chart and was certified gold by the Bundesverband Musikindustrie (BVMI), denoting sales of 200,000 units in the country.

 In France, "Cool Girl" reached number 145 and the Syndicat National de l'Édition Phonographique (SNEP) certified it gold for selling 66,666 copies in the country.
 The song entered Spain's Top 100 Canciones chart at number 96 in the week of 31 August 2016, and peaked at number 79 on 18 September that year.
 The track charted for two weeks on the Italian Singles Chart, reaching number 49.
 It was awarded a gold certification from the Federazione Industria Musicale Italiana (FIMI) for sales exceeding 25,000 copies in the country.
 "Cool Girl" also reached the top 30 in Norway and the digital singles charts in the Czech Republic and Slovakia.
 It also received a platinum certification from the Polish Society of the Phonographic Industry (ZPAV) for selling 20,000 units in Poland.

 In Australia, "Cool Girl" debuted at number 52 on the ARIA Singles Chart in its opening week.
 It peaked at number 30 and received a gold certification from the Australian Recording Industry Association (ARIA) for selling 35,000 units there.
 In New Zealand, the song reached number 15 and spent fourteen weeks on the Top 40 Singles chart.
-Recorded Music NZ (RMNZ) certified the track gold, denoting sales of 15,000 copies in the country.
+Recorded Music NZ (RMNZ) certified the track platinum, denoting sales of 30,000 equivalent copies in the country.